apenlor/apenlor.github.io/_posts/2023-07-23-pactflow-on-premise-sso-configuration.md

 ### Metadata URL is provided by the IdP team

-You’re lucky, this is the simplest path.
+You're lucky, this is the simplest path.
 You will just need to add that URL as <a href="https://docs.pactflow.io/docs/on-premises/environment-variables/#pactflow_saml_idp_metadata_url" target="_blank">PACTFLOW_SAML_IDP_METADATA_URL</a> and your final configuration will be pretty similar to the dummy deployment one we shared before.
-Let’s suppose the IdP metadata URL is: ```https://idpservice.com/idp/pactflow/metadata```
+Let's suppose the IdP metadata URL is: ```https://idpservice.com/idp/pactflow/metadata```

 ```yaml
 #SSO SAML